China sends supplies to flooded area, rebuilds barriers | Science-Environment

 Emergency crews were trying to close gaps in flood dikes that flooded sections of some villages.

-Soldiers and paramilitary police dumping stones and sandbags into a 100-metre-long (300-foot-long), eight-metre-deep (25-foot-deep) gap in a gap on the Weihe river in Xinxiang, the official newspaper The Global Times reported.
+Soldiers and paramilitary police dumping stones and sandbags into a 100-meter-long (300-foot-long), eight-metre-deep (25-foot-deep) gap in a gap on the Weihe river in Xinxiang, the official newspaper The Global Times reported.

 On Saturday, authorities intentionally had flooded parts of the nearby city of Hebi to lower water levels elsewhere, according to the Shanghai online news outlet The Paper.